 Two commonly used EEG montages: longitudinal bipolar and transverse bipolar.
 (C = central; F = frontal; Fp = frontal polar; O = occipital; P = parietal; T = temporal.
 Odd numbers denote “left”-hemisphere electrodes and even numbers denote “right”-hemisphere electrodes.)

 For routine outpatient EEGs, an ideal recording environment is quiet, allowing the patient to achieve relaxed wakefulness and to fall asleep (Figure 1–2).
 During the EEG recording, hyperventilation (having the patient exhale repeatedly and deeply for 180 seconds) and photic stimulation (strobe light flashes for 10 seconds at a time, at different frequencies ranging from 1–25 Hz) are also performed, as both techniques can elicit abnormal EEG activity in certain patients.

 Normal awake EEG of a 7-year-old child (longitudinal bipolar montage).
 This 11-second epoch is presented using the longitudinal bipolar montage with the first four channels representing the left parasagittal electrodes and the next four channels representing the right parasagittal electrodes.
 Channels 9 through 11 are left temporal electrodes; channels 13 through 16 are right temporal electrodes.
 Channels 17 and 18 are over the vertex of the head.
 Note the V-like deflections in the bifrontal channels, which are secondary to eye blinks and the 8–9 Hz “alpha” rhythm in the occipital channels.

 The EEG has multiple clinical applications.
-It can be used to confirm the diagnosis of seizures or ...
+It can be used to confirm the diagnosis of seizures or epilepsy, either ...